diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```

 ##### NullWritable
 NullWritable is a special type of Writable, as it has a zero-length serialization.
 No bytes are written to or read from the stream.
 It is used as a placeholder; for example, in Map-Reduce, a key or a value can be declared as a NullWritable when you don’t need to use that position, effectively storing a constant empty value.
-NullWritable can also be useful as a key in a SequenceFile when you want to store a list of values, as opposed to keyvalue pairs.
+NullWritable can also be useful as a key in a SequenceFile when you want to store a list of values, as opposed to key-value pairs.
 It is an immutable singleton, and the instance can be retrieved by calling NullWritable.get().

 ##### ObjectWritable and GenericWritable
-ObjectWritable is a general-purpose wrapper for the following: Java primitives, String, enum, Writable, null, or arrays of any of these types.
-It is used in Hadoop RPC to marshal and unmarshal method arguments and return types.
+ObjectWritable is a general-purpose wrapper for the following: Java primitives, String, enum, Writable, null, or arrays of any of these types. `It is used in Hadoop RPC to marshal and unmarshal method arguments and return types`.

 ObjectWritable is useful when a field can be of more than one type.